Leadership, Management & Life in the Workplace

 Picture

-This time of the year I like to revisit a Christmas classic from Thomas Stetz of Hawaii Pacific University, “What Santa Claus Can Learn from I-O Psychology: Eight Performance Management Recommendations.”
+The Santa Claus operation has areas where significant improvements are possible.
+Thomas Stetz of Hawaii Pacific University addressed some of these in his classic article, “What Santa Claus Can Learn from I-O Psychology: Eight Performance Management Recommendations.”
 The Industrial-Organizational Psychologist originally published the article in 2012 and it can be read in full in the archives of the Society for Industrial and Organizational Psychology.
-Here I will summarize (and elaborate on) Dr. Stetz’s astute observations and recommendations concerning Santa Claus’s questionable performance management system.
+Here I summarize (and elaborate on) Dr. Stetz’s astute observations and recommendations concerning Santa Claus’s questionable performance management system.

 1. “Develop refined rating scales.”
 How does Santa determine whether a child is “naughty” or “nice”?
 What is naughty?
 What is nice?
 How can a child improve performance if the child does not have clear guidelines and examples of the behaviors expected?